 St. Patrick's Day

 Saint Patrick is the patron saint and national apostle of Ireland.
-St Patrick is credited with bringing christianity to Ireland.
-Many folk ask the question ‘Why is the Shamrock the National Flower of Ireland ?’
+St Patrick is credited with bringing Christianity to Ireland.
+Many folks ask the question, "Why is the Shamrock the National Flower of Ireland ?"
 The reason is that St. Patrick used it to explain the Holy Trinity to the pagans.
 There are several accounts of Saint Patrick’s death.
 One says that Patrick died at Saul, Downpatrick, Ireland, on March 17, 460 A.D.